-Looking for Roasted Peppers: How to Make Your Own Home Roasted Peppers (complete directions with photos) in 2017?
+Looking for Roasted Peppers: How to Make Your Own Home Roasted Peppers (complete directions with photos) in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
 If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 Roasted peppers are expensive in the grocery stores; but they're EASY to make at home!
 Here's how to make your own roasted peppers!
 The directions are complete with instructions in easy steps and completely illustrated.
 While it is not considered safe by the USDA, FDA and University food science labs to can them at home, you can refrigerate them or freeze them!

 Prepared this way, the roasted peppers have a fridge shelf life of about 2 months.

 Seasoning: herbs d' Provence, Italian spices, basil, Thyme, whatever you like!

 The most important step!
 You need peppers that are FRESH and crisp.
 Limp, old peppers will make nasty tasting roasted peppers.
 Guests will probably throw them at you..
 Select filled but tender, firm, crisp peppers.
 Remove and discard any soft, diseased, spotted and rusty pods.
 Select small peppers, preferably 1 inch to 1 and 1/4-inch in diameter.
 Larger peppers are often too fibrous and tough.